gagexhill/TLGLearning-PythonLabs/week1project/README.md

 ## Setup
 - Ensure you have Python 3.x installed.
-- Install required Python packages using: `pip install requests emoji`
+- Install required Python packages using.
+Use the command `pip install requests emoji` in Command Prompt.
 - Clone or download this script to your local machine.
-- Execute the script in a Python environment: `python emojidecoder.py`
+- Execute the script in a Python environment.
+Use the command `python emojidecoder.py` in Python environment.
 - Follow the on-screen prompts to input your name and the text with emojis.

 ## Usage